vladbph/cymatix-doc/README.md

 This is actually tricky example. [`zCymatix`](http://www.zcymatix.com) platform does not act on user requests.
 It only deduces the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
 The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

 * ## `P$` prefix.
 One step back command
 `P$` prefix tells the framework to take last deduction in the history and return it.
-It is useful for cases when user asks 'What did you say?'
+It is useful for cases when user asks, 'What did you say?'
 'Repeat please?'
 ```
 Bot>What type of pizza would you like?
 User>What?